sebhildebrandt/systeminformation/README.md

 ## Quick Start

-Lightweight collection of 35+ functions to retrieve detailed hardware, system and OS information (Linux, OSX, partial Windows and FreeBSD support) - no npm dependencies.
+Lightweight collection of 35+ functions to retrieve detailed hardware, system and OS information (Linux, macOS, partial Windows and FreeBSD support) - no npm dependencies.

 ### Installation